Praveen005/CloudKeeper/README.md

 ## How to use?

 1. Clone the repo
+2. To install Dependencies use `go run` (or `go test` or `go build` for that matter) any external dependencies will automatically (and recursively) be [downloaded](https://www.alexedwards.net/blog/an-overview-of-go-tooling#build-and-deployment:~:text=when%20you%20use,the%20latest%20commit.)
-2. Set the following environment variables in .env file(replace with your values, these are dummy ones for ref. :p) or use command like, `export BACKUP_INTERVAL=24`
+3. Set the following environment variables in .env file(replace with your values, these are dummy ones for ref. :p) or use command like, `export BACKUP_INTERVAL=24`

 ```
 BACKUP_DIR=/home/praveen/notifyTest